Dog bones provide hours of fun, excitement and mental stimulation, they taste delicious, and they help to build strong neck and jaw muscles.

-The biting and crunching of bone and cartilage scrapes off plaque and tartar buildup on your dog’s teeth, while cleaning and massaging gums (and freshening breath!) in the process.
+The biting and crunching of bone and cartilage scrapes off plaque and tartar build-up on your dog’s teeth, while cleaning and massaging gums in the process.

-While bones are great for everyday maintenance, it’s also important to visit your vet for regular checkups.
-Like a professional teeth cleaning you have at the dentist, your vet may suggest a yearly (or more or less frequent, depending on your dog’s breed and the state of their oral health) professional cleaning of your dog’s teeth, which will remove any tartar buildup and leave their chompers as good as new.
+But remember, it’s also important to visit your vet for regular checkups.
+Like a professional teeth cleaning you have at the dentist, your vet may suggest a regular professional cleaning of your dog’s teeth.

 Raw bones are generally safe to chew on, as long as you choose the right size for your dog and supervise them at all times.
-You can head to your neighborhood butcher or pet store and ask for a raw bone, ideally one with lots of meaty parts, cartilage and soft tissue still attached, which will essentially give your dog’s teeth a good ‘brush and floss.’
+You can head to your neighbourhood butcher or pet store and ask for a raw bone.

-Air-dried bones are increasingly popular because they offer all the taste, nutrition and cleaning power of raw bones, but with the added convenience of being able to take them with you anywhere (no mess, and no need to worry about keeping them frozen!).
+Air-dried bones offer all the taste, nutrition and cleaning power of raw bones, but with the added convenience of being able to take them with you anywhere.
+They’re less likely to splinter or harbour harmful bacteria.

-Why not start with our most popular ZIWI® Peak air-dried bone, the Venison Shank Bone.
-The bone is full of nutrients and marrow, and is wrapped in beef esophagus (which dogs love).
-It comes in half or full-size options, so you can be sure you’re giving your pet the right-sized bone.
+Our most popular ZIWI Peak® air-dried bone is the venison shank bone.
+The bone is full of nutrients and marrow, and is wrapped in beef oesophagus (which dogs love).

 Tips for feeding your dog bones

-- Every dog is different, so consider their age, size and chewing behavior before giving them a bone.
+- Every dog is different, so consider their age, size and chewing behaviour before giving them a bone.